Take a self-guided tour from quantum to cosmos!

 Have fun learning science and look for the passionate people on your way!

-Marina Maciel Ansanelli, Perimeter Scholars International master’s student
+Marina Maciel Ansanelli, PhD student at Perimeter and former Perimeter Scholars International master’s student

 My name is Marina and I’m from São Paulo, Brazil.
 I’m 21 years old, and currently I’m a Perimeter Scholars International master’s student.